Salt Lake Cooling Repair

 We vet every technician so you don't have to.
 Here's what makes our partner network different.

-Refrigerant handling requires EPA certification.
-AC electrical work requires a contractor license.
-Every technician in our network holds both, plus insurance and a clean background check.
+Refrigerant handling requires EPA Section 608 certification.
+Electrical work on AC systems requires a Utah HVAC contractor license.
+Every technician in our network holds both — plus a clean background check, current liability insurance, and a 4.8-star minimum customer rating we verify on an ongoing basis.

 Same-Day Response Across the Metro

-Our network covers Salt Lake City, Sandy, Draper, West Valley City, West Jordan, Bountiful, Layton, Ogden, and all surrounding communities.
-Most calls are scheduled within 2 to 4 hours.
+Our network covers Salt Lake City, Sandy, Draper, West Valley City, West Jordan, Bountiful, Layton, Ogden, and the surrounding communities.
+Most repair calls are scheduled within 2 to 4 hours of your request.
+Overnight and weekend emergency service is available 24/7.

 What Salt Lake Homeowners Say